General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime

 \section{Introduction}

-Since the establishment of the general theory of relativity by Einstein in 1915-1916, this theory of gravitation has been subjected to various experimental verifications and the results of these experiments have proved the validity of the general theory of relativity as the fundamental law of gravitation.
-Among the many experiments, the measurement of the bending of a light ray is a historical classical test of general relativity that was carried out immediately after the development of general relativity \cite{dyson_etal1920}.
-In fact, Einstein himself considered the influence of the gravitational field on the path of a light ray and recognized the importance of its measurement from an early stage of constructing the general theory of relativity \cite{einstein1911,einstein1915}.
+Since the establishment of the general theory of relativity by Einstein in 1915-1916, this theory of gravitation has been subjected to various experimental verifications and the results have proved the validity of the general theory of relativity.
+Among many experiments, the measurement of the bending of a light ray is a historical classical test that was carried out immediately after the development of general relativity\cite{dyson_etal1920}.
+In fact, Einstein considered the influence of the gravitational field on the path of a light ray and recognized the importance of its measurement from an early stage of constructing the general theory of relativity\cite{einstein1911,einstein1915}.

-Even today, the observation of the light deflection remains important from the standpoint of not only the verification of gravitational theories \cite{will2014} but also of application to the gravitational lensing which is based on the light deflection and is currently used as a powerful tool in the field of astrophysics and cosmology, see, e.g., \cite{schneider_etal1999,schneider_etal2006} and the references therein.
+Even today, the observation of the light deflection remains important from the standpoint of the verification of gravitational theories\cite{will2014}.
+Currently, the measurement accuracy of the VLBI (very long baseline Interferometry) is the order of $0.1 \sim 10$ mas (milli-arcsecond) or more better and the GAIA mission can determine the position of the stars in our galaxy within the order $1 \sim 100\ \mu$as (micro-arcsecond).
+Further some space missions have been designed to test the gravitational theories such as LATOR\cite{turyshev_etal2009} and ASTROD/ASTROD I\cite{ni2008}.
+In particular, the measurement accuracy in an angle of the LATOR mission is expected to reach the order of $0.01 ~{\rm picorad} = 10^{-14}~{\rm rad} \simeq 2.0 ~{\rm nas}$ (nano-arcsecond); see Fig. 3 and Table 1 in\cite{turyshev_etal2009}.
+The light deflection also plays an important role in the gravitational lensing which is a powerful tool in the field of astrophysics and cosmology, see, e.g.,\cite{schneider_etal1999,schneider_etal2006} and the references therein.

-So far, the actual measurement of the bending of a light ray has been modeled and carried out under the assumption of a spherically symmetric spacetime, namely Schwarzschild spacetime.
-However, in general, the celestial objects in the Universe, such as stars, neutron stars, black holes and so on, are rotating, and this property can be described by the stationary, axially symmetric solution of the Einstein equation called the Kerr metric \cite{kerr1963} and the rotation of a massive central object induces a gravito-magnetic field or frame dragging which is sometimes called the Lense--Thirring effect \cite{thirring1918,lense_thirring1918}.
-Moreover measuring the spin parameter $a$ of a celestial object as well as its mass $m$ leads to testing the no hair (uniqueness) theorem, e.g., \cite{israel1997,israel1998,carter1971}.